• Skip to main content

 baked banana bread with walnuts

-Bananas are ripe enough when they have developed several dark spots or streaks.
+• Use bananas with dark spots or dark streaks on the skin.
 The more spots, the softer, riper, and sweeter the banana will be.
+Black bananas are wonderful in this recipe!

 thick banana bread slices stacked up on cooling rack